-An unsecured database containing the sensitive private data of over 25,000 investors in the Bezop Network ICO was recently discovered, cybersecurity firm Kromtech said in a report dated April 25th.
+An unsecured database containing the sensitive private data of over 25,000 investors in the Bezop Network ICO was recently discovered, cybersecurity firm Kromtech said in a recent report.

 Unsecured Database Found by Cybersecurity Firm

 A MongoDB database containing “full names, addresses, email addresses, encrypted passwords, wallet information, along with links to scanned passports, driver’s licenses, and other IDs” of participants in the Bezop ICO was left online without any security, leaving it open to the public, according to a report by cybersecurity firm Kromtech.